Contacts

 Simply put, unless offset with replacement funding, Bill 23 will significantly impact our ability to fund growth and the infrastructure needed to support our growing community, which may also increase property taxes and reduce service delivery.

-Read Report To Council FIN 05-23 for an updated financial assessment (page 160 of 175).
+Read Report to Council FIN 14-23 for an updated financial assessment.

 Read Report to Council PLN 49-22 for a high-level summary of the major changes proposed through Bill 23 and the various other legislative, regulatory, plan and policy reforms to planning and development (page 274 of 307).